-Click below for exclusive articles and video interviews about the recipients of the Eighth Annual Television Academy Honors:
+Click below for exclusive articles and video interviews about the recipients of the 8th Television Academy Honors:

 All Television Academy Honors recipients will be officially presented and celebrated at an outdoor cocktail reception at the Montage Hotel at Beverly Hills on Wednesday, May 27, hosted by Emmy Award-winning actress Dana Delany.